Bhavikom/Android-Interview-Questions-Answer/README.md

 	Now, it works perfectly.
 It will compile as expected as the Kotlin compiler will not generate any getter and setter for the same and expose it as a field.

 	This is how we can use the JvmField annotation in Kotlin.

+**10. lateinit vs lazy in Kotlin**

+	lateinit in Kotlin is useful in a scenario when we do not want to initialize a variable at the time of the declaration and want to initialize it at some later point in time, but we make sure that we initialize it before use.

+	private var mentor: Mentor? = null // this is not proper way to declare variable with null

+	What if we do not want to make the variable nullable?
+	The answer is lateinit.
+Like this
+	private lateinit var mentor: Mentor

+	And later we can initialize the variable when we need it as below: fun bookASlot() {
+		mentor = Mentor()
+	}

+	But we must take care that we initialize the variable before accessing it, or else it will throw the following exception. kotlin.UninitializedPropertyAccessException: lateinit property mentor has not been initialized

+	In Kotlin, we also have a way to check if the lateinit variable is initialized or not.

+	By using isInitialized:

+	if(this::mentor.isInitialized) {
+		// access mentor
+	} else {
+		// do something else
+	}
+	Things to consider when we use the lateinit property:

+	-Can be only used with the var keyword.
+	-Can be only used with a non-nullable variable.
+	-Should be used if the variable is mutable and can be initialized later.
+	-Should be used if you are sure about the initialization before use.
+	-This was about the lateinit property in Kotlin.